-It’s important not to underestimate the importance of skin care.
+It can be easy to overlook, but you shouldn't underestimate the importance of skin care.
 As the largest organ of the human body, your skin plays an important role in keeping you safe.
-The nerve endings in your skin allow you to feel sensations, such as heat, cold and pain, to warn you of potential harm.
+The nerve endings in your skin allow you to feel sensations, such as heat, cold and pain to warn you of potential harm.
 Skin also helps the body maintain internal body temperature, prevent dehydration and avoid potential infections.
 It’s also common to prioritize skin care to improve appearance and prevent signs of aging.

 WHAT IS CBD OIL?

-CBD, or Cannabidiol, is one of the natural compounds found in the Hemp plant, a member of the Cannabis family.
-Pure CBD does not contain THC, and will not get you “high.”
-Hemp Bombs’ CBD offers all the medicinal qualities of Cannabis in a legal, non-psychoactive experience.
-CBD works as a complement to your body’s Endocannabinoid system (ECS), which is responsible for regulating various functions in the body like sleep, mood and digestion.
+CBD, or Cannabidiol, is one of the compounds found in the Hemp plant, a member of the Cannabis family.
+Premium CBD does not contain THC, and will not get you “high.”
+Hemp Bombs’ CBD offers all the beneficial qualities of Cannabis in a legal, non-psychoactive experience.
+CBD works as a complement to your body’s Endocannabinoid system (ECS), which is responsible for regulating various functions in the body like sleep, mental clarity and digestion.
 The ECS has a network of receptors throughout the body which includes CB1 and CB2 receptors.
 CBD targets CB2 receptors, which help regulate the immune system.
-CBD is known for potentially treating anxiety, insomnia and depression.
-However, its positive effects on the body also extend to your skin.
+CBD is known for potentially helping with anxiety, sleep and other health issues.
+However, its positive effects on the body may also extend to your skin.

-CBD has a wide variety of positive effects in the body that may impact skin conditions directly.
-Our customers use our CBD oil to potentially treat acne, eczema, psoriasis and other skin problems.
-While there is no formal research proving that CBD can treat skin cancer at this time, there have been many testimonials of skin cancer patients saying CBD either cured their disease entirely or helped tremendously with the pain associated with the tumor and/or treatment recovery.
+CBD has a wide variety of positive effects in the body that may impact skin issues directly.
+Our customers use our CBD oil to potentially soothe acne, eczema, psoriasis and other skin problems.

 CBD offers the following benefits for skin care:

-Inflammation is directly related to the body’s immune system.
+Irritatino is directly related to the body’s immune system.
 As we mentioned, CBD works with the CB2 receptors in your body that manage the immune system.
 When CBD binds to the overactive immune cells, a protein called caspase is created.
-Once activated, caspase will send a signal to end the immune response of inflammation.
-By reducing inflammation in the skin, appearance is approved, and the itchy or painful feeling is soothed.
+Once activated, caspase will send a signal that may help end the immune response of irritation.
+By reducing irritation in the skin, its appearance may be improved, and the itchy or painful feeling may be soothed.

-CBD has antioxidant properties that help defend the skin against harmful environmental factors, like UV rays, smoke and pollutants.
-This helps prevent skin damage and wrinkles.
+CBD has antioxidant properties that may help defend the skin against harmful environmental factors, like UV rays, smoke and pollutants.
+This can potentially help prevent skin damage and wrinkles.

 Restriction of uncontrolled skin cell production

-CBD can help stop the production of uncontrolled skin cells, which is a key factor in treating psoriasis.
+CBD may help stop the production of uncontrolled skin cells, which may be beneficial for those with psoriasis.

 Stress and lifestyle benefits

-Stress can be a major cause of acne and a trigger for flare-ups of certain skin conditions.
-CBD is known for treating anxiety and short-term and chronic stress.
-CBD can also improve sleep, which can play an important role in promoting healthy skin.
+Stress can be a major cause of acne and a trigger for flare-ups of certain skin issues.
+CBD is known for reducing anxiety and short-term and chronic stress.
+CBD may also improve sleep, which can play an important role in promoting healthy skin.

 Effects on sebaceous glands

-As we mentioned, CBD helps regulate the processes in the body.
+As we mentioned, CBD may help the ECS systems as it regulates the processes in the body.
 This includes oil production, which is a function of the sebaceous glands.
-By reducing excess oil in the skin, in many cases, acne will drastically improve.
+By reducing excess oil in the skin, in many cases, acne may drastically improve.

 WHAT ARE SOME COMMON SKIN CONDITIONS?